Influence of the shape of a conducting chamber on the stability of rigid ballooning modes in a mirror trap: Stabilization by lateral wall

 Equation \eqref{2:01}, supplemented by the boundary conditions \eqref{5:03}, \eqref{5:01} and \eqref{2:12}, constitutes the Sturm-Liouville problem on half the interval $0\leq z \leq $1 between magnetic plugs.
-Its solution at $\omega^{2}=0$ gives the critical value of beta, $\beta_{\text{crit}}$, in the case when end MHD stabilizers are not used for MHD stabilization.
-The features of solving this problem for the models of anisotropic pressure and vacuum magnetic field adopted by us are described in detail in the article \cite{Kotelnikov+2022arXiv:2206.14407}, so we will immediately proceed to the analysis of the results obtained.
+Its solution at $\omega^{2}=0$ gives the critical value of beta, $\beta_{\text{crit}}$, in the case when end MHD anchors are not used for MHD stabilization.
+The peculiarities of solving this problem for the models of anisotropic pressure and vacuum magnetic field adopted by us are described in detail in Ref.~\cite{Kotelnikov+2023NF_63_066027, Kotelnikov+2023NF_63_066027}, so we immediately proceed to the analysis of the results obtained.